Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Introduction

-For one-sided triggering experiments, we propose an estimator that is unbiased for the overall ITT and has smaller variance than the popular difference-in-outcome-means estimator $\dd{Y} := \wbar{Y}_T - \wbar{Y}_C$.
-Our estimator is based on the fundamental idea behind CUPED~\cite{deng2013cuped}, which is to engineer a mean-zero augmentation term by which we can further adjust the unbiased $\dd{Y}$ estimator, akin to covariate adjustment in a regression context.
-The key assumption we leverage is that there is no treatment effect for $T0$ and $C0$ subjects; these are trigger-complement subjects who would never trigger exposure to the intervention regardless of their study group assignment.
-We can therefore use observations from $T0$ and $C0$ to construct a mean-zero augmentation term $\that_0$ for linear adjustment.
-(Because in practice we do not observe $C0$ labels, construction of $\that_0$ relies on reweighting the full control group to match $T0$.)
-Since trigger-complements are a subset of the full experimental population, $\that_0$ and $\dd{Y}$ will be correlated, so adjusting for $\that_0$ with an appropriate scaling parameter will improve estimation efficiency compared to simply using $\dd{Y}$. \\
+For one-sided triggered experiments, we propose an estimator that is unbiased for the overall intent-to-treat (ITT) effect and has smaller variance than the default difference-in-means estimator $\dd{Y} := \wbar{Y}_T - \wbar{Y}_C$.
+We take a model-assisted rather than model-based estimation approach, and build upon the idea of CUPED~\cite{deng2013cuped}, which is to engineer a mean-zero augmentation term $\that_0$ by which we can adjust the unbiased $\dd{Y}$ estimator, e.g., use $\dd{Y} - \theta\cdot \that_0$, for some smartly-chosen value $\theta$.
+The key assumption is that there is no treatment effect for $T0$ and $C0$ subjects; these are trigger-complement subjects who would not be exposed to the intervention regardless of their study group assignment.
+We can then use observations from $T0$ and $C0$ to construct $\that_0$.
+Since trigger-complements are a subset of the full experimental population, $\that_0$ and $\dd{Y}$ will be correlated, and strongly so when the triggering rate is low and trigger-complements comprise a larger proportion of the full experiment population.
+By the theory behind CUPED, this (strong) correlation between $\that_0$ and $\dd{Y}$ will provide (potentially massive) variance reduction.